stackbit-projects/marvelous-sparrow-b4d43/content/pages/blog/customer-loyalty.md

 subtitle: A story about customer loyalty
 author: content/data/authors/jane-doe.yaml
 excerpt: >-
-  A story about customer loyalty curabitur sed consectetur nisi.
-Integer sit amet commodo massa.
+  A story about customer loyalty.
+How customers benefit from entrusting their service providers for quite a long time.
 date: '2021-01-03'
 thumb_image: images/3_thumb.jpg
 thumb_image_alt: A group of people working in a cafe